The kicking on the back of your seat is getting more intense.

 If you try to stop it, you only hear it more frequently.

 How to Respond to Your Child’s Angry Words

 - First, as the adult, take a look at your own stuff.
 Identify any thoughts, triggers or responses that come up in your own body when you hear particular words.

 - Next, refuse to engage in similar behavior.
 Decide not to meet sarcasm with sarcasm or to try to engage in a back and forth battle about how illogical your child is in the moment.

 - Finally, look beyond the behavior.
 Sure, your child could have used their words to eloquently express how they feel in the moment, but they didn’t.
 Instead of expecting more of your child, commit to helping them learn how to identify and communicate their needs and feelings differently next time.

-Examples of Intense Words and How to Respond
+5 Examples of Angry Words and How to Respond

 “Leave me alone”

 - What it means: “I’m so overwhelmed by my big emotions.
 I’m embarrassed and ashamed of the things I’ve done that I don’t want you to see me in this vulnerable state.”